EdgeNet-project/edgenet-legacy-2024/docs/README.md

 # Components
 We have devised 4 major categories for EdgeNet and assigned the CRDs to their places.
 However, this classification does not fully differentiate CRDs.
-For instance, the Selective Deployment CRD takes role in both federation and location-based node selection categories.
+For instance, the Selective Deployment CRD takes the role in both federation and location-based node selection categories.

 Here are the categories and their associated CRDs: